gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/operators.md

 2. A sparsity pattern detector like [`TracerSparsityDetector`](@extref SparseConnectivityTracer.TracerSparsityDetector) from [SparseConnectivityTracer.jl](https://github.com/adrhill/SparseConnectivityTracer.jl)
 3. A coloring algorithm like [`GreedyColoringAlgorithm`](@extref SparseMatrixColorings.GreedyColoringAlgorithm) from [SparseMatrixColorings.jl](https://github.com/gdalle/SparseMatrixColorings.jl)

-These ingredients can be combined within the [`AutoSparse`](@extref ADTypes.AutoSparse) wrapper, which Differentiation.jl re-exports.
+These ingredients can be combined within the [`AutoSparse`](@extref ADTypes.AutoSparse) wrapper, which DifferentiationInterface.jl re-exports.
 Note that for sparse Hessians, you need to put the `SecondOrder` backend inside `AutoSparse`, and not the other way around.

 The preparation step of `jacobian` or `hessian` with an `AutoSparse` backend can be long, because it needs to detect the sparsity pattern and color the resulting sparse matrix.